luxfi/evm/README.md

 ## Block Format

-To support these changes, there have been a number of changes to the SubnetEVM block format compared to what exists on the C-Chain and Ethereum.
+To support these changes, there have been a number of changes to the EVM block format compared to what exists on the C-Chain and Ethereum.
 Here we list the changes to the block format as compared to Ethereum.

 ### Block Header